greyhats13/99co-technical-test/README.md

 - Our kubernetes node worker be placed in node subnet
 - Our kubernetes app (pod) will be placed in app subnet
 - Last but not least, our Amazon Aurora MySQL, Elasticache Redis, and Our MSK Kafka will be placed in data subnet accordingly.
+- Our subnet will span for two Availability Zones to provide High Availability and Fault Tolerance.

 # Network Terraform Modular codes
 It contains the terraform code for module and cloud deployment